fredyouhanaie/espace/README.md

 ## Client API Library

-The `espace_cli` module can be used to perform the six operations.
+The `espace` module can be used to perform the six operations.
 The functions in turn call their corrosponding function in `tspool_srv` or `wkpool_srv`.
 These are summarized below: